History of the Northern Lights: myths and legends

 Heroes lighting up the sky

-During every battle on Earth, Odin would pick the warriors who would die and join him in Valhalla.
-The Valkyries – female warriors on horseback, who wore armour and carried spears and shields – were tasked with leading Odin’s chosen warriors to Valhalla.
+The Valkyries – female warriors on horseback who wore armour and carried spears and shields – were tasked with leading Odin’s chosen warriors to Valhalla.
 The Vikings believed the Northern Lights illuminating the sky were the reflections of the Valkyries’ armour as they led the warriors to Odin.

-In some legends, they claim the Aurora was the breath of brave soldiers who died in combat.
-In other stories, the Aurora was believed to be the ‘Bifrost Bridge’, a glowing, pulsing arch which led fallen warriors to their final resting place in Valhalla.
+Other Nordic legends claim the aurora was the breath of brave soldiers who died in combat.
+In other stories, the aurora was believed to be the ‘Bifrost Bridge’, a glowing, pulsing arch which led fallen warriors to their final resting place in Valhalla.

 Danger in the lights?

-For the Sámi, the indigenous Finno-Ugric people, the lights didn’t tell stories of heroism and bravery; instead, they were to be feared and respected in equal measure.
+For the Sámi, the indigenous Finno-Ugric people of northern Scandinavia, the lights didn’t tell stories of heroism and bravery; instead, they were to be feared and respected in equal measure.
 The appearance of the Northern Lights was a bad omen.

 Mythical fire foxes

-The Inuits of northern Greenland believed the lights were the spirits of the dead playing celestial games with a walrus skull, while other local Inuit communities believed walruses were playing games with a human skull.
+The Inuits of northern Greenland believed the lights were the spirits of the dead playing celestial games with a walrus skull, though other local Inuit communities believed it was the walruses playing games with a human skull.